 Trust among the AHCCCS Administration and Indian Tribes is an indispensable element in establishing a good consultative relationship.
 To establish and maintain trust, consultation must occur on an ongoing basis.
-The AHCCCS Administration, guided by the Tribal Relations Liaison, shall use the process in as described in this Policy under "Consultation Process" to determine the nature and extent of consultation that should occur to ensure that the intent of this Policy is satisfied.
+The AHCCCS Administration, guided by the Tribal Relations Liaison, shall use the process in Section 7 to determine the nature and extent of consultation that should occur to ensure that the intent of this Policy is satisfied.

-Consultation occurs whenever the AHCCCS Director and Tribal Official(s) and/or their designees, engage in oral or written communication to discuss an issue.
+Consultation occurs whenever the AHCCCS Director and Tribal Official(s), and/or their designees, engage in oral or written communication to discuss an issue.
 Consultation with a single Indian Tribe will not substitute for consultation with other Tribes on issues that may affect more than one Tribe.